 As more fully described below under "Redemption of Series C Preferred Stock," we redeemed 25,000 shares of Series C Preferred Stock on June 30, 2004.
-For 2005, redemption of Series C Redeemable Preferred Stock and dividends and accretion on preferred stocks included dividends on our Series B Preferred Stock of \$0.3 million.
-For 2004, redemption of Series C Redeemable Preferred Stock and dividends and accretion on preferred stocks included the following: redemption of the Series C Redeemable Preferred Stock of \$9.9 million, cash dividends on our Series B and Series C preferred stocks of \$1.0 million, dividends on our Series B preferred stock of \$0.2 million issued in common stock due to loan covenant restrictions then in place, and amortization of preferred stock discount and issuance cost of \$0.7 million.
+For each of 2006 and 2005, redemption of Series C Redeemable Preferred Stock and dividends and accretion on preferred stocks included dividends on our Series B Preferred Stock of \$0.3 million.

-Year ended December 31, 2004 versus Year ended December 31, 2003
+Year ended December 31, 2005 versus Year ended December 31, 2004